heading of ACD Society Doylean Honors nomination form

 Doylean Honors Ceremony

-If you cannot attend in person, you can join us online!
-Doings of Doyle will stream the event.
-The free registration link is here.
+If you can't attend in person, join us online!
+Doings of Doyle will stream the event live (with Mark Jones, producer, and Matt Hall, internet guru).

 We will be presenting Doylean Honors in the categories of "Fiction and Poetry," "Performing Arts," "Scholarly Writing," "Visual Arts," and "Lifetime Service."

-Each honoree will receive a $250 Bookshop credit and a certificate featuring (you guessed it) a doily selected by lace expert Bev Wolov.
+Each honoree will receive a $250 Bookshop credit and a certificate featuring a doily selected by lace expert Bev Wolov.

-We will also witness the second running of the ACD Society's Wessex Cup, with jockeys outfitted in genuine bespoke silks by equestrian outfitter extraordinaire Peggy MacFarlane.
+We will also witness the fourth running of our Wessex Cup, with four-legged (or wheeled), beautifully outfitted racers.

 We hope to see you there!